 No matter what your child’s horseriding skill level is, lessons are incredibly important to nurture and build confidence, ensure safety and also develop understanding.
 Types of lessons, depending on skill level, include trail riding, show riding and dressage.
 Especially for children, it is important to find an instructor that your child is comfortable with and who can provide the right type of riding education to suit their age and abilities.

-There are several organisations in Australia that have their own way of accrediting their instructors.
+Several organisations in Australia have their way of accrediting their instructors.
 Look for qualifications with Australian Horse Riding Centres (AHRC), the Equestrian Federation of Australia (EA) or Pony Club Australia (PCA).
 A current first aid certificate is also important.

 Size of class

 Horse riding schools need to abide by Government, industry and insurance guidelines to ensure those safe riding standards are practised.
 Horse riding schools need to have a current public liability insurance policy at all times.

 Places to experience horseriding in Brisbane

 Whether it is weekly lessons or casual horseriding encounters that you are interested in for your Brisbane Kid, here are some places you could look in to –

-The Ready Set Trot program offered by Equestrian Australia and the Pony Club Association of Queensland in conjunction with the Australian Sports Commission is a fun and exciting way to encourage young people to give equestrian sports a try.
+The Ready Set Trot program offered by Equestrian Australia and the Pony Club Association of Queensland in conjunction with the Australian Sports Commission is a fun and exciting way to encourage young people to try equestrian sports.
 Ready Set Trot will teach children about basic horse skills and important horse safety.
 Contact your nearest Ready Set Trot provider for more information.